Limerick Senior Hurling Championship: Group stage

 For the group stage there are two groups of six teams.
 In 2018 the teams have been ranked based on their recent performances.
 Group 1 consists of what are regarded as the "strongest" teams.
 All six of these teams qualified for the knock-out stage in 2017.
 Group 2 is the "weaker" teams.

 Teams play the other five teams in the group once, and match points are awarded depending on the result of each game, with teams receiving two points for a win, and one for a draw.

 Following the completion of the group stage, the top four-ranking teams in Group 1 and the top two-ranking teams in Group 2 qualify for the knock-out stage of the championship.

-Knock-out stage
+Knockout stage

 The two quarter-finals consist of the third and fourth-ranked teams from Group 1 and the top two-ranked teams from Group 2.
 The winners of the quarter-finals advance to the semi-finals where they join the top two-ranked teams from Group 1 who received a bye to this stage.

+Teams

-Participating teams
+2025 teams

+The 12 teams competing in the 2025 Limerick Senior Hurling Championship are:

 Sponsorship

 Between 2016 and 2018 the Limerick County Championship was sponsored by the Credit Union.
 The championship was previously sponsored by the Limerick Motor Centre.
-Since 2019 the Bon Secours Hospital are the primary sponsors.
+Between 2019 and 2024 the Bon Secours Hospital were the primary sponsors.
+Property development company Whitebox Developments agreed to a three-year sponsorship deal in July 2025.